 So, let's generate our first Stone-based website!

-stone --help to have some explanations on how to use the binary.
+have some explanations on how to use the binary.
 Let's start by

-config.stone), which holds the title of the website, and the list of the pages to display in the title bar
+config.stone), which holds the title of the website, the list of the pages to display in the title bar and other things;

 You can now tweak the

-pages, or just leave the default config.
-Finally, we can generate
+or just leave the default config.
+Finally, generate the html content:

 site.
 It contains the html pages,